 - Analyze texts and interpret contexts to build comprehension

-- Refine and adjust writing to reflect individuality and skills
+- Refine and adjust writing through creative and critical thinking to reflect individuality and skills

-- Demonstrate and apply grammar, spelling and punctuation accurately and skillfully in written communication
+- Apply grammar, spelling and punctuation accurately and skillfully in written communication

-- Analyze how a variety of texts are organized and can influence understandings of ourselves, each other and the world
+- Analyze how a variety of texts are organized and can influence understandings of ourselves, other people and the world

 Stay informed about K to 6 renewal and feedback opportunities.

 Was this page helpful?